 $160 Student / $200 Full

 SINGLE SESSION TICKET (MASTERCLASS OR CONCERT)

 EVENING CONCERT TICKET

 KIDS’ DAY PASS – MONDAY 25 SEPTEMBER

-Online applications to participate in masterclasses will be available soon.
+Online applications to participate in masterclasses are now open.

 Melbourne Cello Festival Orchestra

-Online registrations to participate in the MCF Cello Orchestra will be available soon.
+Online registrations to participate in the MCF Cello Orchestra are now open.

 For enquiries, please email Concerts Coordinator James Hutchinson.

 Sign up to receive updates about Melbourne Conservatorium news, events and offers.Sign up for e-news